 “My grandmother recalled hearing the Oneida language being spoken around her by the people who were the adults, but they chose not to teach it to children,” he says.
 “Why?
 Because it was a source of trauma for them.
 And they had been told that it was backwards, that it was uncivilized, that it was of the past, that there was no utility in speaking it.”
 Some thought that speaking it would only be a burden to their children.

 Boarding schools based on the Carlisle model fizzled out in the early 20th century.
 But after that, the rupture of Native American families continued in other ways.
 By the 1940s, “Native kids are simply being deemed to be in unfit households with unfit mothers,” Kiel says.

 “That’s not official government policy,” he continues.
 “But it’s a racially-biased perception of Native families, of Native homes, of Native mothers that has the effect of forcibly removing Native children from their homes and placing them into, generally, the homes of white people in ways that serve to cut Native people off from their communities.”

 Congress passed the 1978 Indian Child Welfare Act based on research that “25–35 percent of all Native children were being removed; of these, 85 percent were placed outside of their families and communities—even when fit and willing relatives were available,” according to the National Indian Child Welfare Association’s website.
 With the act, tribes won the ability to determine the residency of children in that tribe.

-Racially-based separation of children from their parents is still a problem.
-The Department of Health and Human Services acknowledged in 2016 that black and Native children were overrepresented in the child welfare services.
-And though new laws like the 1990 Native American Languages Act have protected Indigenous children’s right to learn their own language and history in Bureau of Indian Education schools, there are significant educational inequalities between Native and non-Native students.
+The Department of Health and Human Services acknowledged in 2016 that Black and Native children were overrepresented in the child welfare services.
+And though new laws like the 1990 Native American Languages Act have protected Indigenous children’s right to learn their own language and history in Bureau of Indian Education schools, significant educational inequalities remain between Indigenous and non-Native students.